Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/egghunt-esports/rules/_index.md

 * **Collect**: collect the egg underneath your current tile.
   * Your _"current tile"_ is the one location where your two pawns (row and column) intersect.
   * You can always collect tiles with negative points.
   * Tiles with positive points, however, must be collected in order (per type).
-(Example: if you already have the Red 4, then you can't collect the Red 3 anymore.)
+(Example: already have the Red 4?
+You can't collect the Red 3 anymore.)

 @TODO: IMAGE EXAMPLE